Cray-HPE/docs-csm/051-DISK-CLEANSLATE.md

     * [Advanced Wipe](#advanced-wipe)
     * [Full Wipe](#full-wipe)

-This page will detail how disks are wiped and work-arounds for wedged disks.
+This page will detail how disks are wiped and workarounds for wedged disks.

 Any process covered on this page will be covered by the installer.